Phil94comp/restaurant_rest_api_website/README.md

 # restaurant_rest_api_website

 I created this restaurant order app to learn how to write a REST API.
-Currently, the app is designed to be used by waitstaff and chefs.
-However, this project needs additional functionality to include customer usage.
+The app is designed to be used by waitstaff and chefs.
-The purpose of this project is to learn how to do full stack development using MongoDB, Node.js using npm, Express, and EJS. <br><br>Recently, I added Docker to the program to help package all of the dependencies needed to help run the application outside of my local machine.<br><br>
+The purpose of this project is to learn how to do full stack development using MongoDB and Node.js with npm, Express, and EJS. <br><br>Recently, I added Docker to the program to help package all of the dependencies needed to help run the application outside of my local machine.
-Functionality I want to add:

-  - billing system
-  - clickable images of the menu item with the ability to customize orders
-  - user name and password
-  - cart for the items ordered
+I chose to design the app to take in a typewritten response, rather than buttons, because it allows for complete customization.
+It also speeds up the input of the order because the waitstaff doesn't have to search for the appropriate buttons.

+This is a proof of concept project for a fictitious restaurant called Snow's Diner.<br><br>

 ![](rest_app_img/Screenshot-of-homepage-of-the-REST-app.png)
 ###### Screenshot of the "restaurant_rest_api_website" all orders section